 Things to document/photocopy/take pictures of:

-- Passports, green card, drivers license, welfare id, work permit, immigration papers
+- Passports, green cards, driver's licenses, welfare IDs, work permits, immigration papers

 - Rental agreement/lease or house deed